logo

 Welcome to the Rigorous Reproducible Responsible Research Integrity at UF (R4I@UF) website!
 Please visit each month for a new case that may be used as a framework for a brief conversation about best research practices in your lab meeting, research conference, journal club, or any research meeting.

-Please see the Resources link above for more information about Conflicts of Interest & Commitment.
+Please see the Resources link above for more information about Data Management Practices.

 This website is a service of UF Research Integrity, Security & Compliance and the RCR on Campusworking group.
 We believe that research integrity is not achieved by simply taking an RCR course and “checking the box” that training is done.
 Our vision is to maintain a research culture in our everyday lives as UF researchers and research trainees in which we naturally follow best practices to ensure that the research we do is responsible, rigorous, and reproducible.